TMS Therapy For Anxiety

 Potential Side Effects of TMS

-TMS therapy carries few risks and side effects associated with the procedure.
-There has been no evidence suggesting that TMS therapy has any effect on a person’s long or short-term memory.
-The most common side effects of TMS therapy include headaches and some scalp discomfort during or after treatment.
-These side effects are mild and generally improve over time with each session, as the client becomes more comfortable with treatment.
-There is potential for TMS to cause a seizure, but it is considered extremely rare.
-Oasis TMS is ready to discuss any risk factors and concerns with you in advance.
+TMS therapy has minimal risks and side effects.
+There is no evidence TMS impacts long or short-term memory.
+The most common side effects of TMS are mild headaches and scalp discomfort, which usually improve with each session.
+There is potential for TMS to cause a seizure, but it is extremely rare.
+Oasis TMS is available to address any concerns and discuss risk factors beforehand.

-Patients with a dual diagnosis of depression and anxiety may be able to benefit from insurance coverage.
-Oasis TMS is ready to help you, regardless of your insurance status.
-Find out if TMS therapy may be right for you – talk with your doctor and request an appointment with Oasis TMS today.
-If you are living with a diagnosed anxiety disorder and cannot find relief through traditional therapies, we are here to help you feel better.
+Patients with a dual diagnosis of depression and anxiety may benefit from insurance coverage.
+Oasis TMS is ready to assist patients, regardless of their insurance status, in exploring TMS therapy as a potential anxiety treatment.
+We are here to help you feel better.